Photo Copyright Affect Autism

 For some of our children, this might mean being very animated and active because they are under-responsive.
 For others, it might mean moving and talking more slowly and quietly because they are naturally so overstimulated.

-We will talk more about this next blog when we get to the “I” in DIR®, individual differences.
+We will talk more about this next blog when we get to the “I” in DIR, individual differences.
 Whatever it is, we have to find the ways that our individual children can be available to us.

-Capacity 2: Engagement and relating
+Capacity 2: Engaging and Relating

 In typically developing children, this begins at age two to five months old.
-In children with developmental challenges, the child may have these developing intimate feelings for his or her caregiver but has difficulty expressing it, so the caregiver may in turn respond less to the seemingly non-responsive baby.
+In children with developmental differences, the child may have these developing intimate feelings for his or her caregiver but has difficulty expressing it, so the caregiver may in turn respond less to the seemingly non-responsive baby.

 In this case, the interactions between caregiver and child will be more brief and unlike typically developing children, the child will take less initiative in interacting.

-This can be an ongoing challenge for children as they get older and we notice it when we try to get their attention or have a conversation.
+This can be an ongoing difference for children as they get older and we notice it when we try to get their attention or have a conversation.
 They may just seem unavailable to us or it may appear that they don’t even notice us.
 This is usually not the case though.

-The other important point about the 2nd capacity, and DIR/Floortime® in general, is that we want the initiative and desire to come from the child.
+The other important point about the 2nd capacity, and DIR/Floortime in general, is that we want the initiative and desire to come from the child.
 So we would never force the child to look at us by moving his or her face in our direction, for instance, or saying “look at me”.

-Capacity 3: Purposeful emotional interactions
+Capacity 3: Purposeful Two-Way Communication